 For the 2019-2020 school year, I am preparing my dissertation prospectus and qualifying paper for the qualifying examinations in the department.
 For my dissertation I will be exploring the construction and use of monsters as a means of negating the human rights of marginalized populations in a nation.
 I will be studying how acts of pedagogical activism subvert power structures and spur consumable and popular social movements.

 UCLA Certificate Programs: Digital Humanities, Writing Pedagogy, Gender Studies

 M.A. in Spanish, University of California, Los Angeles (2018)

-B.A.
-Hispanic Studies, French Studies, Rice University (2016)
+B.A. in Hispanic Studies and French Studies, Rice University, Houston (2016)

 “Violence in the Construction of a Mexican-American Masculinity,” IASA VIII World Congress.
 Laredo, TX.
 July 21, 2017.

 “La precariedad polifacética,” Book Review of The Precarious in the Cinemas of the Americas (Palgrave Macmillan, 2018), Revista Guaraguao: Revista de Cultura Latinoamericana.
 Barcelona, España.
 Año 22 N.o 58-59, Otoño 2018.

 Introductory Spanish: SPAN 1, 2, 3

 Literature/Culture: SPAN 120 (Literature in a Historical Context), SPAN 42 (Iberian Cultures)

 Awards: T.A.
 Rookie of the Year (2017-2018)